KrissB99/KrissB99/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Python developer with a passion for automation, AI, and building things that work smarter, not harder.<br><br>With over 3 years of full-stack experience at Nokia, I'm deeply immersed in the world of automation, where I specialize in creating streamlined solutions that help teams do more with less.
-But I don't stop there—I'm always in motion with a variety of side projects, constantly exploring new tools and technologies to level up my skills.<br><br>🎨 By day: Automation expert working on impactful projects for Nokia.<br>💡 By night: Web developer and brand collaborator, bringing creative ideas to life through responsive, AI-powered webpages and custom solutions.<br><br>I’m all about learning, experimenting, and building, whether it’s diving into AI-driven design or crafting web experiences that help brands stand out.
-If you're looking to collaborate, learn together, or just chat about the latest in tech, feel free to reach out!
+I'm a Frontend Developer with a love for crafting clean, responsive, and user-friendly interfaces that combine form and function.

+With over 3 years of experience, including full-stack development at Nokia, I've grown into a frontend specialist—working with React, TypeScript, Material UI, and modern frameworks to build intuitive apps that make complex workflows feel effortless.
+I'm passionate about UI/UX, performance, and building components that scale beautifully.

+🎨 By day: Frontend developer delivering impactful web interfaces that support automation and enterprise tools.
+💡 By night: UI/UX enthusiast and indie builder, experimenting with new design systems, animations, and AI-driven user experiences.

+Whether it's creating dashboards that tell a story or collaborating on cross-functional products, I'm all about designing for clarity, accessibility, and user delight.
+Always learning, always building—let’s connect and bring bold ideas to the browser!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/krystyna-banaszewska)